dudek26/Create-Blazing-Hot/info/curseforge description.md

 ### New fluids

-Create: Blazing Hot adds molten variants of metals to the game.
-Currently, only Iron, Gold and Blaze Gold have their liquid forms, but more will be added in the future.
+Create: Blazing Hot adds <b>molten variants of metals</b> to the game.
+You can melt any Vanilla or Create metals and Andesite Alloys.

-Blocks, ingots, sheets and nuggets can be slowly melted in superheated Mixing or in superheated Blaze Mixing
+Ingots, sheets and nuggets can be slowly melted in superheated Mixing.
+If you want to speed up the melting process, you should consider **Blaze Mixing**.

 There are new **filling recipes** using Molten Gold for **Golden Carrots, Glistering Melons and Golden Apples.**

-Molten Blaze Gold generates **Netherrack** when touching lava.
+Molten Blaze Gold generates **Netherrack** when touching water.
+Molten Ancient Debris and Molten Netherite generate **Scorchia**.

 There is also a new Lava variant: **Nether Lava**.
 It behaves exactly like Lava in the Nether, granting the possibility of creating faster Cobblestone generators!